json4s/json4s/README.md

 -------------------------------

 It is possible to plug in custom serializer + deserializer functions for any type.
-Now, if we have a non case class Interval (thus, not supported by default), we can still serialize it by providing following serializer.
+Now, if we have a non-case class Interval (thus, not supported by default), we can still serialize it by providing following serializer.

 ```scala